ncchung/jackstraw/README.md

 ## Stable Version on CRAN

-The stable version **jackstraw v1.3.8** is on CRAN.
-This lacks functionalities that requires `lfa`, `gcatest`, and `alstructure`.
-If you are interested in those functionalities, see above for installing the developmental version on this GitHub repository.

-To use a stable version from CRAN:
+The stable version **jackstraw v1.3.14** is on CRAN.
+To install a stable version from CRAN:
 ```R
 install.packages("jackstraw")
 ```